 Darren chuckles.
 “Should’ve maybe bought a new one,” he admits, rubbing his beard with the back of his good hand.

-“No, it’s nerdy,” Jay say.
+“No, it’s nerdy,” Jay says.
 “I assume it’s cool now.”
-He gestured at the lamp like a seller at an auction.
+He gestures at the lamp like a seller at an auction.

 Darren laughs out, shortly.
 “Then let’s assume that.”

 Jay has finished his tour and comes to a halt next to Darren.
 He tucks his hands in his pockets.
 There’s still the option of sitting on the bed together while watching porn on a laptop, but it doesn’t seem right.
 Now Jay understands what Darren meant with his home having little space.
 Little private space.
 “Uh... you know...?”